alexander-ma/alexander-ma.github.io/_posts/2018-5-4-EE_379K_Project.md

 One interesting idea we had in mind was to venture into ghostwriting, which is an interesting topic that consistently come up in rap culture.
 Many people believe that ghostwriting isn't being a true and authentic artist if one isn't writing their own lyrics, but many successful rappers have had reached top charts with songs that they never even wrote.

-Drake has been part of the ghostwriting scene, being known for his verbal battles with Meek Mill.
+Drake has been part of the ghostwriting scene, being known for his [verbal battles with Meek Mill.](https://www.washingtonpost.com/news/morning-mix/wp/2016/05/26/drake-meek-mill-and-their-bitter-feud-about-ghostwriting-in-hip-hop/?noredirect=on&utm_term=.26a588b5266e)

 ![Meek Mill's tweet]({{ "/assets/meekmill.png" | absolute_url }})

 For better or worse, ghostwriters are secretly being used throughout all genres of the music industry.
-We thought it would be cool to possibly make our own A.I. ghostwriter to recreate lyrics that could one day hit #1 on Billboard's Hot 100.
+We thought it would be cool to possibly make our own A.I. ghostwriter to recreate lyrics that could be the next club banger.

 # Data Collection
 Our project requires lyrics from songs written by Drake.
 In addition to raw lyrics, we save verse markers to help identify song composition.
 Finally we save standard metadata like the song name and album that it originated in.